theajeetcodes/js-practice/README.md

 # JavaScript Practice Repository

-This repository contains my **JavaScript learning and practice work**.
+This repository contains my JavaScript learning and practice work.
-I am learning JavaScript step by step by understanding concepts, writing **clean code**, and practicing regularly.
+I am learning JavaScript step by step by understanding concepts, writing clean code, and practicing regularly.

-This repository reflects my **consistency, discipline, and hands-on practice** with JavaScript fundamentals.
+This repository reflects my consistency, discipline, and hands-on practice with JavaScript fundamentals.

 ---